Campaign Update — October 2025

 For years, animal welfare advocates have raised serious concerns about Petland’s sale of live rabbits, puppies, and other small animals.
-From documented cases of abuse to ongoing sourcing from questionable breeding operations, Petland has been repeatedly called out for their lack of adequate safeguards in place to prevent cruelty and neglect.
+From documented cases of abuse to ongoing sourcing from questionable breeding operations, Petland has been repeatedly called out for its lack of adequate safeguards in place to prevent cruelty and neglect.

 Jump to:

-History: Cases of Abuse and Neglect
+History of Abuse & Neglect

 In one particularly horrific incident, a former Petland employee in Akron, Ohio, was sentenced to probation after admitting to drowning two rabbits in the store.
 The employee claimed that her manager ordered her to dispose of the rabbits in this manner.
 The case brought widespread outrage from animal rights groups, and the store ultimately closed following the scandal.